Professor Alan W. Brown · University of Exeter · Digital Policy Alliance

 🔓

-Open Access — Free to download and share under a CC BY-NC-SA licence
+Open Access — Free to download and share under a CC BY-NC-SA licence.
+Get the PDF →

 Making AI Work for Britain book cover